 - 21 days – Ordinary $540, Green $755

-The easiest way to pay for your local transportation is by using one of the seven prepaid IC card e.g. Suica, Pasmo, ICOCA.
+A JR pass won’t get you everywhere.
+JR mainly operates on surface lines so if you need to take the subway, you’re actually using a different operator.
+The good thing is that public transportation isn’t that expensive in Japan and it’s easy to pay for it by using one of the seven prepaid IC card e.g. Suica, Pasmo, ICOCA.
 They don’t offer you any discounts but they’re compatible with each other so you can use any of them in major areas of Japan.
 Many shops, vending machines and even restaurants accept IC cards as payment, making them very convenient.

 It’s also worth noting that some cities offer their own transportation passes such as Kyoto where you can get to all major tourist attractions by using just the Raku bus.